remka/tilesheet/README.md

 Clone, using `git clone https://github.com/remka/tilesheet.git` or download the repository.

-Open the Terminal, and `cd` to the repo folder, and install the dependencies with `npm install`.
+Open the Terminal, `cd` to the repo folder, and install the dependencies with `npm install` (on a Mac, you can just type `cd`, drop the folder in the Terminal and hit the Return key).

-Use the script with `node tile <path-to-image>`.
+Use the script by typing `node tile <path-to-image>`.
 It should work with both absolute and relative paths.
 You can test the script with `node tile image.png` and `node tile level.png`.

 A prompt will ask you the size of your tiles.
 Type the size in pixels (just type the number), or leave it blank to use the default value (16px).
 The script won't run if the dimensions of the image you provide is not divisible by the tile size.